 The architecture

-The AI analysis runs on our own NVIDIA L4 in Amsterdam, serving Gemma 4 26B-A4B over a private WireGuard network.
+Furnace runs on our own NVIDIA L4 in Amsterdam, serving Gemma 4 26B-A4B over a private WireGuard network.
 Your server's data never touches a third-party API.
 We have written separately about why we self-host the model and how we chose it; the short version is that sending IPMI sensor data and hardware serials to an external cloud to analyze whether your infrastructure is healthy is ironic.

 Pricing